PrioritySoftware/PrioritySoftware.github.io/_sdk/Debug-Tools.md

 [23.0]()

-**Important!** Debug commands will not work when the DEBUGRESTRICTED system constant is set to 0.
+**Important!** Debug commands will not work when the DEBUGRESTRICTED system constant is set to 1.
+In freshly installed systems, the default is 1, so you will have to change it to 0 to use debugging tools.

 ## Debugging a Form, Procedure or Interface